Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 | `src/index.js` | The JS file that holds the functionality of the game.
 You will need to change this file for the tests to pass. |
 | `test/solution.test.js` | This file holds the unit tests of the game.|

+### Reminder: Secure your progress with regular commits

+As you work on this project, let's not forget the golden rule of coding: **commit early, commit often**.
+Each commit acts as a snapshot of your progress, safeguarding your work against unexpected issues and showcasing your methodical approach to problem-solving.

+- **Feature complete?** Commit it.
+- **Made noticeable progress?** Commit it.
+- **Project stretching over days or weeks?** That's even more reason to commit regularly.

+By committing after completing features or making significant progress, you ensure that your GitHub timeline reflects the depth and breadth of your work.
+This habit is invaluable, not just for keeping your work secure, but also for demonstrating your dedication and reliability to future employers.
+It's a practice that sets you apart in the tech world.

+So, as you embark on this project, take a moment to review your commit history.
+Is it a true reflection of your effort and progress?
+If not, now's the time to update it.
+Your future self, tackling complex projects and your future employer, assessing your potential, will thank you for this discipline.
+You're welcome to commit as often as you like.

+If you're unsure about uploading your work, revisit the *Pushing and Pulling* lesson in the *Git & GitHub* module.

+### No AI Assistance

+For your final capstone project, it's crucial that you work independently and refrain from using AI tools like SkillMate or ChatGPT.
+This approach is vital for a number of reasons: it nurtures essential critical thinking and problem-solving skills, which are crucial for grasping complex concepts; it prepares you for live coding challenges in technical interviews; it equips you to handle unique professional scenarios where AI tools may not be available; and it guarantees that the assessments genuinely represent your skill level.

+While AI tools are beneficial for practice, they should not substitute your effort in assessments.
+We trust in your commitment to honesty and self-improvement and wish you the best in your learning journey.

-# User stories
+# User Stories

-The user stories presented below are short descriptions of the features told from the perspective of the game designer.
+User stories aren't just tasks; they're your training ground for real-world software engineering.
+As you work through them:

+1. **Interpreting requirements**: You'll learn to translate user needs into technical features, a key skill in software development.

+2. **Prioritization**: Tackling stories in order simulates real project timelines and teaches you to build features systematically.

+3. **Problem-solving**: Trying to solve challenges independently before seeking help mirrors the self-sufficiency expected in professional roles.

+4. **Meeting standards**: Adhering to acceptance criteria parallels quality assurance practices, ensuring your work meets user expectations.

+5. **Effective communication**: Documenting your progress and marking TODOs in code improves clarity and teamwork, crucial in collaborative environments.

+6. **Adaptability**: Facing and overcoming obstacles enhances your adaptability and promotes continuous learning, essential in the ever-evolving tech landscape.

+Each story you complete is a step towards job readiness, embodying the skills and mindset sought after by employers in the tech industry.

 Your work should meet the functionality as described in the *acceptance criteria* of each user story.

-Each of the user stories is listed below.
-The user stories are to be implemented in the order in which they are listed.
 Find the *TODO* comments in the code and create the necessary functionality.
-Try to implement the functionality by yourself, and check the hints and REPLs provided if you get stuck.
+Try to implement the functionality by yourself and check the hints and REPLs are provided for you if you get stuck.

+Good luck - you can do this!

 ## US-01 - Basic game structure